Outerstring graphs are $\chi$-bounded: Introduction

-The \emph{intesection graph} of a finite family of sets $\famF$ is the graph with vertex set $\famF$ such that two members of $\famF$ are connected by an edge if and only if they intersect.
-In this work, we consider families of curves $\famF$ lying in a closed halfplane such that each curve $c\in\famF$ has exactly one point on the bondary of the halfplane which is an endpoint of $c$.
-Such families of curves are called \emph{grounded}, and their intersection graphs are called \emph{outerstring graphs}.
+The \emph{intersection graph} of a family of sets $\famF$ is the graph with vertex set $\famF$ and edge set comprising the pairs of members of $\famF$ that intersect.
+A \emph{curve} is a homeomorphic image of the real interval $[0,1]$ in the plane.
+We consider finite families $\famF$ of curves in a closed half-plane such that each curve $c\in\famF$ has exactly one point on the boundary of the half-plane and that point is an endpoint of $c$.
+Such families of curves are called \emph{grounded}, and their intersection graphs are known as \emph{outerstring graphs}.